Mig-uel/java-full-stack/7-section/README.md

 - Additionally, Spring Boot provides production-ready features such as health checks, metrics, and monitoring, making it easier to manage and maintain applications in production environments.
 - Overall, Spring Boot has revolutionized the way Java applications are built, making it faster, easier, and more efficient for developers to create robust backend systems.
 - For more information, visit the [official Spring Boot website](https://spring.io/projects/spring-boot).

+## What Are Spring Boot Starters?

+Spring Boot Starters are a set of ready-made dependency bundles that simplify the process of adding commonly used libraries and frameworks to a Spring Boot application.
+They provide a convenient way to include all the necessary dependencies for a specific functionality with just a single dependency declaration in the project's build configuration file (e.g., `pom.xml` for Maven or `build.gradle` for Gradle).

+Each Spring Boot Starter is designed to cater to a specific use case or technology stack, such as web development, data access, security, testing, and more.
+By using starters, developers can avoid the hassle of manually managing individual dependencies and their versions, as the starters handle this automatically.

+**Why Use Spring Boot Starters?**

+- They reduce manual setup of dependencies.
+- They avoid version conflicts between libraries.
+- They help you focus on writing application logic rather than managing dependencies.
+- They speed up the development process by providing pre-configured setups for common use cases.

+**How Do They Work?**

+Instead of adding multiple dependencies for a specific functionality manually, you can simply include the relevant Spring Boot Starter in your build configuration.
+For example, to create a web application, you can add the `spring-boot-starter-web` dependency, which includes all the necessary libraries for building web applications with Spring MVC.